Making homemade molasses cookies from Outlander Kitchen is easy…pairing them with Springbank 19yr scotch that was aged in rum casks is wonderful

 - ⅓ cup light brown sugar (2.5 oz, 71g), unpacked

 - ½ cup powdered sugar (2 oz, 57g), sifted

 - In a medium bowl, whisk together the flour, baking soda, cinnamon, salt, pepper, cardamom, and cloves until well combined.
 In a separate bowl, beat together the melted butter, molasses, granulated sugar, brown sugar, and egg until smooth.
 Add the flour mixture to the wet ingredients and stir until just combined.
 Cover the bowl with a plate or plastic and refrigerate the dough for 15 minutes.

-- Scoop out rounded teaspoonfuls of dough and roll in the powdered sugar.
+- Using a small cookie scoop, portion out rounds of dough and roll in the powdered sugar.
 Knock off the excess sugar and arrange on the baking sheets, flattening each ball slightly with your fingertips.

 - Bake until the cookies are puffed and cracked, 8 to 10 minutes.
 Store in an air-tight tin for up to 5 days.